logicalclocks/hopsworks/docs/compute/jupyter.md

 # Jupyter notebooks

-Developing with Jupyter notebooks is provided as a service in Hopsworks as part the compute section of a project which you can access from the main project menu.
+Developing with Jupyter notebooks is provided as a service in Hopsworks as part of the compute section of a project which you can access from the main project menu.
 The image below shows the Jupyter service page in Hopsworks.

 <p align="center">